Skip to content

 Currency Vietnamese dong (VND)

-Entry — exemption 45 days for an expanded EU and other list; not US/Canada
+Visa exemption 45 days for expanded EU list and others; not US or Canada

 Phu Quoc rule at CXR Does not apply — exemption or e-visa required